openhab/org.openhab.binding.zwave/doc/wintop/multisensor_0_0.md

 ### Parameter 3: Switch off time

 Switch off time starts after timeout.
-The switch off time will start running as soon as mode timeout is done.
+<p&gtThe switch off time will start running as soon as mode timeout is done.
 Motion sensor is turned on and when movement is de tected again the mode timeout (cfg param 1) will start running all over again.
-When switch off time is done a basic off message is s
+When switch off time is done a basic off message is s</p&gt
 Values in the range 0 to 7200 may be set.

 The manufacturer defined default value is ```2700```.